Coreyo-git/Curl-SSRF-Internal-Port-Scan/README.md

 # Curl-SSRF-Internal-Port-Scan
-> A short Bash script looping through curl requests checking the response of each request for an open port.
-Works on websites vaunerable to SSRF enumeration of internal ports
+> A short Bash script looping through curl requests checking the response of each request for an open port. built for a website vaunerable to SSRF enumeration to scan internal network ports.

-Created during a CTF challange
+Created during a CTF challange on THM